jpsca/pyceo/README.md

 **pyceo** doesn't include any related features like prompts, progress bars, table formatting, [file editing](https://pypi.org/project/text-editor/), etc. It doesn't matter because for those features many dedicated python libraries can be used.

-You could say it *focuses on its core competences while synergetically interface with other libraries to take it to the next level*.
+You could say it *focuses on its core competencies while synergetically interface with other libraries to take it to the next level*. 💪🚀

 ## Why don't just use optparse or argparse?